How the Tenure Process Works

 - Candidate’s Statement of Completeness - It is the candidate’s responsibility to prepare and review his/her package after it is assembled and sign a statement to that it is accurate and complete.
 Each document covered by the statement should be dated and should not change after this form is signed.
 This will be done within the PROMOTE system once package is submitted.

 - Five Intellectual Products – Candidates are required “to submit evidence of three to five examples of their relevant, creative capabilities.
 These may include published papers, books, software, patents, art productions, or other relevant examples.”
 (GT Faculty Handbook, Section 3.3.8) These are submitted for evaluation by the external reviewers and the area committee.
-These products are typically described within the candidate’s personal narrative relative to the candidate’s teaching, research, and service.
+These products are typically described within the candidate’s personal narrative relative to the candidate’s scholarship, education, and service.

 One sample of the letter used by the school chair to solicit references, which must include reference to the waiver or non-waiver statement of the candidate.